-Managing complex projects can be quite chaotic if a systematic procedure is not followed.
-Bigger projects need a robust plan in action to avoid such issues.
+Managing complex projects can be chaotic if a systematic procedure is not followed.
+Bigger projects need a robust plan of action to avoid such issues.
 This necessitated the need for project charters in large enterprises.
-This document assists all stakeholders to understand the purpose of the project and its scope.
-Project charters are usually signed by the project sponsor or initiator.
+This document assists all stakeholders in understanding the purpose of the project and its scope.
+The project sponsor or initiator usually signs project charters.
 Besides the specifications of the project, the charter also contains a list of key personnel involved in the project.

 What is Project Charter?

-Project Charter is a document that is formulated with all the key information and approvals necessary for the new project undertaken.
-As per the PMBOK Guide project charter is considered as the first deliverable which is circulated among all stakeholders before commencing the project.
-The components present in the document may vary based on its complexities.
+Project Charter is a document formulated with all the key information and approvals necessary for the new project.
+The PMBOK Guide considers the project charter the first deliverable, circulated among all stakeholders before commencing the project.
+The components present in the document may vary based on their complexities.

 Components of Project Charter:

 In this section, the project sponsor briefly describes what the project is all about and the name of the project.
 Along with this, a project sponsor is also required to specify the project’s objectives.
 The business case’s most crucial part is identifying how the project objectives align with the business strategies.

 The project purpose elaborates as to why the business undertakes the project.
 This helps the project team and the stakeholders to understand what task has to be performed and why it has to be performed by specific personnel.